Sport and Exercise Nutrition - BSc (Hons)

 I left my school to do a BTEC in Health and Social Care, leading me to apply to university to study Adult Nursing, for which I had a place at BCU.
 I started to doubt whether I actually wanted to go into nursing or if I had just chosen it as it had seemed appealing at the time.

-Weeks before I was due to start the course, I contacted the university and switched courses to study Psychology with Sociology – something I hadn’t studied before but had a personal interest in.
+Weeks before I was due to start the course, I contacted the university and switched courses to study Psychology – something I hadn’t studied before but had a personal interest in.
 I found it hard to apply myself in Psychology and the more I thought about it, the more I knew I didn’t want to pursue a career in this area.

 By this point I was fairly certain university was not for me.
 I considered dropping out and going down the apprenticeship route until I discovered that BCU had just launched a new course in Sport and Exercise Nutrition – two of my interests combined.
 After speaking to the course leader, I decided to transfer courses which the university was incredibly helpful with.